kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The `Scheduling` field is gated by the existing `WorkloadWithJob` feature gate.
-Standard alpha field-gating semantics apply: when the gate is disabled, the API server clears `spec.scheduling` on create and ignores it on update (preserving an already-set value on the stored object), and the field's defaulting, validation, and controller compilation only run when the gate is enabled.
+Standard alpha field-gating semantics apply: when the gate is disabled, the API server clears `spec.scheduling` on create and ignores it on update (preserving an already-set value on the stored object), and the field's validation and the controller's compilation (including its compile-time resolution of unset fields; the api-server does not default `spec.scheduling`) only run when the gate is enabled.

 This typed, user-facing field replaces the v1.36 alpha's implicit mechanisms: the type-based automatic policy inference and the `spec.template.spec.schedulingGroup`-based opt-out are no longer